 \subsubsection{Smooth quasi-projective varieties}

-Let $X$ be a smooth projective variety and let $X\hookrightarrow \wt X$ be a smooth compactification of $X$ such that the complement $D:=\wt X-X$ is a normal crossings divisor.
+Let $X$ be a smooth projective variety and let $X\hookrightarrow \wt X$ be a smooth compactification of $X$ such that the complement $D:=\wt X-X$ is a union of divisors with normal crossings.
 A mixed Hodge diagram for $X$ is defined via the algebra of forms on $\wt X$ which have logarithmic poles along $D$ (see $\S3$ of \cite{Mo} for details, see also $\S8$ of \cite{Na}).
-In this case, the multiplicative weight spectral sequence for $X$ coincides with Deligne's weight spectral sequence, given by
+In this case, the multiplicative weight spectral sequence coincides with Deligne's weight spectral sequence, given by

 The differential $d_1^{-p,*}:E_1^{-p,*}(X)\lra E_1^{-p+1,*}(X)$ is given by the combinatorial Gysin map

 where $j_{p,k}:D^{(p)}\hookrightarrow D^{(p-1)}$ are the inclusion maps.
 The algebra structure of $E_1^{*,*}(X)$ is induced by the combinatorial restriction morphisms $j_{p}^*=\sum_{k=1}^p (-1)^{k-1} (j_{p,k})^{*}$ together with the cup product of $H^*(D^{(p)};\QQ)$, for $p>0$.